 But finding an image or video clip that works well with your text is about more than just what’s featured in the image or clip.
 You’ll also want to make sure that your visuals work well with text on top of them.

 We’d love to hear any other tips and ideas that you use to find the right visuals for your videos.
-Share them with us in the comments.
+Let us hear them in the comments below.
 Happy video making!